GoPro HERO vs GoPro Max: Which action cam do you need?

 - GoPro MAX: £379.98 / USD $399.98 / AUD $659.95

 If you’re after conventional footage and stills at the highest resolutions available from any action camera, your best bet is to stick to the HERO range.
-Head to our best GoPro guide to see how the different models compare.
+Head to our GoPro HERO 8 vs HERO 9 explainer to help you choose between the two top models.

 Should you want to get more creative with your footage and stills and don’t mind a lower video and photo resolution, then the Max is well worthy of your consideration and the best 360 camera available.